Peanut Sauce

 Step-by-Step Cooking Process

-2. In a mixing bowl, add the peanut butter.
+- In a mixing bowl, combine peanut butter and soy sauce.

-9. Transfer the sauce to a serving bowl.
+- Transfer the sauce to a serving dish or jar.

 Alternative Ingredients